 If your school does provide on-campus housing, you should take it at least for your first year.
 Living with lots of fellow students will help ease your transition to life in the USA as you navigate student life together.
 You’ll also be able to meet more people than you would if you lived off campus, and this can help you both socially and professionally as you network with your neighbors.

-The cost of renting an apartment varies considerably depending on the part of the country and the local supply and demand.
-A one bedroom apartment in Pittsburgh might cost $400 a month while the same apartment in Boston or San Jose will cost $1,200 or more.
-The school’s housing office or financial aid office can provide you with an estimate of the annual cost of renting an off-campus apartment.
+If you live off campus, however, find a place to live that has easy access to your school and is preferably with other students so you can enjoy shared experiences.
+But it’s important to realize that the cost of renting an apartment or house varies immensely depending on the part of the country where your school is and on the local supply and demand, so you’ll need to pay close attention to your budget while making plans.
+A one-bedroom apartment in Pittsburgh, for example, might cost $900 a month while the same apartment in Boston could cost $2,000 or more.
+The school’s housing office or financial aid office may be able to provide you with an estimate of the annual cost of renting an off-campus apartment.

 - Ask the housing office and current students which neighborhoods are safe and which should be avoided.